rhodyprog4ds/BrownFall25/resources/glossary.md

 :  the translator from human readable python code to something the computer can run.
 An interpreted language means you can work with python interactively

 iterate
 : To do the same thing to each item in an {term}`iterable` data structure, typically, an iterable type.
 Iterating is usually described as iterate over some data structure and typically uses the `for` keyword

+iterative
+:  a property of an algorithm that means that it involves solving a problem by repeating a set of steps until a {term}`stopping criterion` is met or over a number of steps

 iterable
 :  any object in python that can return its members one at a time.
 The most common example is a list, but there are others.